eth-sri/eran/README.md

 Note that to run ERAN with Gurobi one needs to obtain an academic license for gurobi from https://user.gurobi.com/download/licenses/free-academic.
+If you plan on running ERAN on Windows WSL2, you might prefer requesting a cloud-based academic license at [https://license.gurobi.com](https://license.gurobi.com), in order to avoid [this issue](https://github.com/microsoft/WSL/issues/5352) with early-expiring licenses.

 To install the remaining python dependencies (numpy and tensorflow), type: